learnbyexample/cli-computing/Working_with_Files_and_Directories.md

 >print lines matching a pattern

 `grep` stands for **Global Regular Expression Print**.
-Used to search for a pattern in given files - whether a particular word or pattern is present (or not present), name of files containing the pattern, etc. By default, matching is performed any part of a line, options and regular expressions can be used to match only the desired part
+Used to search for a pattern in given files - whether a particular word or pattern is present (or not present), name of files containing the pattern, etc. By default, matching is performed in any part of a line, options and regular expressions can be used to match only the desired part

 **Options**

-* `--color=auto` display the matched pattern, file names, line numbers etc with color
+* `--color=auto` display the matched pattern, file names, line numbers etc with color distinction
 * `-i` ignore case while matching
 * `-v` print non-matching lines, i.e it inverts the selection
-* `-r` recursively search all files in specified folders
 * `-n` print also line numbers of matched pattern
 * `-c` display only the count of number of lines matching the pattern
 * `-l` print only the filenames with matching pattern
 * `-L` print filenames NOT matching the pattern
 * `-w` match pattern against whole word
 * `-x` match pattern against whole line
+* `-F` interpret pattern to search as fixed string (i.e not a regular expression).
+Faster as well
 * `-o` print only matching parts
 * `-A number` print matching line and 'number' of lines after the matched line
 * `-B number` print matching line and 'number' of lines before the matched line
 * `-C number` print matching line and 'number' of lines before and after the matched line
 * `-m number` restrict printing to upper limit of matched lines specified by 'number'
+* `-q` no standard output, quit immediately if match found.
+Useful in scripts to check if a file contains search pattern or not
+* `-s` suppress error messages if file doesn't exist or not readable.
+Again, more useful in scripts
+* `-r` recursively search all files in specified folders
+* `-h` do not prefix filename for matching lines (default behavior for single file search)
+* `-H` prefix filename for matching lines (default behavior for multiple file search)

 **Examples**

 * `grep 'area' report.log` will print all lines containing the word area in report.log
 * `grep 'adder power' report.log` will print lines containing adder power
 * `man grep | grep -i -A 5 'exit status'` will print matched line and 5 lines after containing the words 'exit status' independent of case
+    * See **Context Line Control** topic in `info grep` for related options like `--no-group-separator`
 * `grep -m 5 'error' report.log` will print maximum of 5 lines containing the word error
 * `grep "$HOME" /etc/passwd` will print lines matching the value of environment variable HOME
     * Note the use of double quotes for variable substitution
 * `grep -w 'or' story.txt` match whole word or, not part of word like for, thorn etc
 * `grep -x 'power' test_list.txt` match whole line containing the pattern power

+*Note:* All of the above examples would be suited for `-F` option as these do not use regular expressions and will be faster with `-F` option

 **Regular Expressions**